All About Video

 To embed a video file in a page using the WYSIWYG content editor, use the "Insert/edit embedded media" button.

-Clicking Insert will embed your video onto the page.
+Clicking Ok will embed your video onto the page.

 Video embed codes

-There are two ways to use video embed codes taken from a video hosting site:
+There are three ways to use video embed codes taken from a video hosting site:

 • Insert directly into HTML: